Managing absences at your business: a complete guide

 It’s a fragile balance to maintain, and it takes a lot of research and communication skills to be able to achieve it.
 That’s why having a clear method to manage time off is crucial for you.
 Let’s see what that looks like.

-1. Create an absence policy
+1. Create the right absence policies

 HR policies might not look like the priority for your small business, but it’s vital you start to implement them in the early days, so that: